MobyDickDick/TinyLanguage/README.md

 ### 7. Debugging / IDEs

 - [x] **LLVM-first debugging in VS Code**
   - The C/LLVM compiler CLI now supports `--debug` (adds `-g -O0`) and the debugger guide shows how to use VS Code's C/C++ or CodeLLDB launch configurations to step through the resulting native executable.
+The guide also documents the LLVM pipeline workflow when using `--emit-exe`.
 See [`docs/debugger_workflows.md`](docs/debugger_workflows.md).

-### 7. Debugging / IDEs

-- [ ] **LLVM-first debugging in VS Code**
-  - Extend the VS Code workflow so that LLVM-native executables can be debugged directly when the LLVM pipeline is used.

-### 7. Debugging / IDEs

-- [ ] **LLVM-first debugging in VS Code**
-  - Extend the VS Code workflow so that LLVM-native executables can be debugged directly when the LLVM pipeline is used.

 - [x] Define a custom native IR (stack- or register-based).
 See [`docs/native_ir.md`](docs/native_ir.md) for opcode overview and examples.
 - [x] Small VM that executes this IR (interpreter in Python or as a separate module).